 #2 : Visiting the Science Centre

-You and your students are most welcome to visit the Science Centre to utilise any of its facilities.
-Such vists are considered "walk-in", "free & easy", self-directed programmes – ie are treated the same as our daily public visitors.
+You and your students are most welcome to visit the Science Centre to utilise its facilities.
+Such visits are considered "walk-in", "free & easy", self-directed programmes – ie they are treated the same as our daily public visitors.
 NO exhibition- or activity- or programme-related worksheet, or any requests for such and other amenities, will be provided or entertained.
-(This is generally due to our staff having been assigned specific duty-locations from which they may not vacate.)
+(This is generally due to our staff having been assigned specific duty-locations from which they may not vacate or change.)

 To optimise your time at the Science Centre, teachers/tutors/trainers are encouraged to preview our exhibitions to create your own teaching/learning resources for such visits.
 Your pre-visiting also provides the opportunity to see the Scientist For A Day facilities in particular, and speak with our facilitators about your more specific needs, if any.
 However, please note that we may not be able to provide for your requirements.

-Although advanced booking (from Science Centre Institutional Membership) is not strictly required, it is highly recommended that you pre-register your visit.
-For example, you may book online various Gallery Pathway Programmes, or, just inform our School Services of your intended visit.
+Although advanced booking (by Science Centre Members) is not required, we highly recommend that you pre-register your visit.
+For example, you may book various Gallery Pathway Programmes via our online portal, or, just inform our School Services of your intended visit.
 As it is important for us to ensure no overcrowding or other factors affecting your students' (and other visitors') learning experience, foreknowledge of your visit also gives us the opportunity to inform you of any special circumstances or concurrent events that may enhance your visit.
 You wouldn't want to arrive to find that the venue is inaccessible as it is being used for a special event!

 Groups from private schools, overseas schools, companies or tour agencies can contact Marketing to place their bookings.
 Please note that additional per pax charges may apply in addition to admission rates.
 Please note that any specific request to visit Scientist For A Day should be made at least two (2) weeks in advance.